1bench — Modern Elasticsearch GUI Client

 Visual Query Builder

 Don't know ES Query DSL?
-No problem.
 Build queries visually with field pickers, type-aware filters, and sort controls.
-See the generated DSL as you build, and open it in the REST console when you need more power.
+Generated DSL is editable in the REST console.

 3